On Small Types in Univalent Foundations: Families and Subsets

-\begin{cor} Let \(X\) be a poset with carrier in \(\U\) and let \(\V\) be any universe.
-Then \(X\) has suprema for all \(\V\)-covered subsets \(X \to \Omega_{\U\sqcup\V}\) if and only if \(X\) has suprema for all families \(I \to X\) with \(I : \V\). \end{cor} \begin{proof} This is because the supremum of a \(\V\)-covered subset is equal to the supremum of the corresponding family and vice versa by inspection of the proof of~\cref{family-subset-equiv}. \end{proof}
+\begin{cor} A poset with carrier in \(\U\) has suprema for all \(\V\)-covered \(\pa*{\U \sqcup \V}\)\nobreakdash-valued subsets if and only if it has suprema for all families indexed by types in \(\V\). \end{cor} \begin{proof} This is because the supremum of a \(\V\)-covered subset equals the supremum of the corresponding family and vice versa by inspecting the proof of~\cref{family-subset-equiv}. \end{proof}

-\paragraph*{Families and Subsets in the Presence of Impredicativity} Finally, we compare our family-based approach to the subset-based approach in the presence of impredicativity.
+We conclude by comparing our family-based approach to the subset-based approach in the presence of impredicativity.